Type 2 Diabetes

 To help keep you in top health, our experts recommend these steps:

 - Lose a little, win better health.
 Healthy weight is one of the keys to keeping type 2 diabetes at bay.
-If you carry extra pounds, losing just 5 to 10% of your body weight—that’s 10 to 20 pounds on a 200-pound person—will improve blood sugar control.
+If you carry extra pounds, losing just 5% to 10% of your body weight—that’s 10 to 20 pounds on a 200-pound person—may improve blood sugar control.
 Select Eating Right, above, for more on weight management.

 - Feast on fiber.
 Fiber is important for keeping blood sugar and insulin levels stable.
 If you don’t get enough from food, a fiber supplement may be a good addition to your diabetes prevention plan.
 Select Eating Right, above, for more healthy eating tips.

 - Consider the options.
 Even people who don’t have diabetes may benefit from medications to manage diabetes risk factors.
 If you fall into the “pre-diabetes” category, or the disease runs in your family, talk to your doctor about whether medications are right for you.
 Select Medicines, above, for more information.

 - Consider your heritage.
 This is especially important for Asian Americans, because there is evidence that this population is at an increased risk for diabetes at a relatively lower BMI than the general population.
 In the 2015 American Diabetes Association guidelines, the BMI cutoff point for recommending a diabetes screening for overweight or obese people was changed from 25 kg/m2 to 23 kg/m2 for Asian Americans, who have one or more additional risk factors for diabetes.
 This means screening in this population should begin even when a person’s BMI falls into what is considered the healthy BMI range for the general population.1